 During a disaster the local government, volunteer groups, and agencies may be adversely affected and unable to cope with a sizable influx of spontaneous unaffiliated volunteers.

-When local resources are insufficient, assistance will be requested by the appropriate authority through the United Way 2-1-1 system using the “VRC Request for Volunteer Form”.
+When local governmental and non-governmental agency resources are insufficient, assistance will be requested by the appropriate authority through the United Way 211 system using the “VRC Request for Volunteer Form”.
 The VRC services can also be initiated through formal mutual aid agreements established by response and volunteer organizations.

 Agencies requesting volunteers through VRC will be responsible for all the training, policies, procedures and management of assigned volunteers.
 They will also deploy their volunteers in coordination with organizational needs or as request by local emergency management agencies.